tessharwoodkpmg/ds-data-sources/README.md

 * [Rail Delivery Group Fares & Timetables](http://data.atoc.org/data-download) Datasets for UK train timetables, fares and London Terminal stations 'refreshed on an infrequent basis' and in a variety of formats including XML and CIF formats.
 The feeds are free but require registration.

 * [Area51 Historic TRUST data](https://cdn.area51.onl/archive/rail/trust/index.html) Historical archive of [Network Rail Train Movements data](https://wiki.openraildata.com/index.php/Train_Movements) obtained via the Network Rail API dating back to March 2017 and updated daily with a separate file for each day.
 The files are zipped and contain multiple JSON arrays so unpacking is required.
-The dataset contains information on departures, arrivals, delays etc. and the data is quite complex to decipher.
+The dataset contains information on departures, arrivals, delays etc. and is quite complex to decipher.

 ### Bus